Memphis Jug Band: Legacy

 The Memphis Jug Band played a crucial role in shaping the jug band format, which later evolved into the blues ensembles that form the foundation of contemporary popular music.
 Like many acoustic blues musicians from their time, their influence was somewhat overshadowed by the rise of electric blues in the 1950s.
-Today, modern jug bands continue to perform numerous songs originally popularized by the Memphis Jug Band.
-However, only those covered by rock groups in the 1960s remain widely recognizable to broader audiences.
+Today, modern jug bands continue to perform numerous songs originally popularized by the Memphis Jug Band, but only those covered by rock groups in the 1960s remain widely recognizable to broader audiences.

 The Memphis Jug Band was awarded a Brass Note on the Beale Street "Walk of Fame" in 2009.
 It was among the first group of inductees into the Jug Band Hall of Fame, an informal website run by jug band musicians, in 2010.